 Editor's note: This clause will provide evaluation of different solutions.

-7.x Key Issue #14 NWDAF-assisted application detection
+7.14 Key Issue #14: NWDAF-assisted application detection

 For KI #14, Solutions #46 has been proposed to address the following issues:

-- Study on how to detect newly released applications assisted by the NWDAF.
+- Study on how to detect applications assisted by the NWDAF.

-- What kind of data need to be collected for new application detection?
+- What kind of data need to be collected for application detection?

 - What kind of analytics should be exposed?

 The soultion #46 defines the input and output parameters for generation of analytics information that can be used to dectect application traffic not specified by PFDs at UPF.
 It also defines the related procedures for data collection and analytics exposure.

+In detail, the Solution #46 could be used to provision either new PFD information for existing applications or to define new PFD information for new applications:

+- To provide analytics to decide new PFDs for existing applications, the NWDAF collects historical PFD information from NEF (PFDF) and the corresponding traffic information from UPF.

+- To provide analytics to decide new PFDs for new applications, the NWDAF collects packet's URL, packet's Domain Name, and IP 3-tuple etc.